What can I write off when I sell my house Dallas

 Types of Home Improvements Eligible for Deductions

-- Capital Improvements: These are major renovations that add value, extend the life, or change the use of your home.
-Examples are adding a garage, installing a new roof, or installing a security system.
+• Capital Improvements: These are major improvements which increase the value, extend the life of, change the use of your home, or modify it.
+Examples are new garage addition or installing a security system.

 Tracking and Documenting Improvement Expenses Efficiently